Sanhaja de Srair language

 Senhaja de Srair ("Senhaja of Srair") is a Northern Berber language.
-It is spoken by the Sanhaja Berbers inhabiting the southern part of the Moroccan Rif.
-It is spoken in the Ketama area west of Tarifit in the Taza-Al Hoceima-Taounate region.
+It is spoken by the Sanhaja Berbers inhabiting the central part of the Moroccan Rif.
+It is spoken in the Ketama area west of the Tarifit speaking area in eastern Rif.

 Despite its speech area, the Sanhaja language belongs to the Atlas branch of Berber.
 It has also been influenced by the neighbouring Riffian language.